econgrowth/Replications/README.md

 # Replications
-This repository holds Jupyter notebooks that replicate various papers
+This repository holds Jupyter notebooks that replicate various papers.
+All notebooks are located in the ``notebooks`` folder.